STHQ/kilaueacove/README.md

 # Kilauea Cove

 This repository relates to my screening room (home theater) and the “tiki took,” just outside the screening room’s door, where there is a drinks cart, and shelves with tiki mugs and other barware.
-Colectively, this is **Kilauea Cove**.
+Collectively, this is **Kilauea Cove**.

 The purpose is to collect all of my code, wiring diagrams, graphical elements, and setup instructions for the lighting, effects, and other electronics in the space — not only for my own use (if/when we move and I have to piece it back together again), but as a reference for anyone else who plans to build interactive lights and effects for a small space.